SAP/ui5-simple-require/README.md

 var myObject = new MyClass();
 ```

-The constant variable `ui5class` will contain the constructor function.
+The constant variable `MyClass` will contain the constructor function.

 ### Resolving Dependencies